gofireflyio/aiac/README.md

 You will need to provide an OpenAI API key in order for `aiac` to work.
 Refer to [OpenAI's pricing model](https://openai.com/pricing?trk=public_post-text) for more information.
-As of this writing, you get $5 in free credits upon signin up, but generally speaking, this is a paid API.
+As of this writing, you get $5 in free credits upon signing up, but generally speaking, this is a paid API.

 ### Installation